Main image: Back Bay skyline from Longfellow Bridge by King of Hearts, via Wikimedia Commons, licensed under CC BY-SA 4.0.

 Image: Institute of Contemporary Art, Boston by Ajay Suresh, via Wikimedia Commons, licensed under CC BY 4.0.

-Seaport works best for young professionals who want newer buildings, waterfront access, gyms, restaurants, and a short trip to finance, tech, and office jobs in the Seaport or Financial District.
-It is also a good fit for renters who prefer managed buildings with elevators, package rooms, and building services.
+Seaport is ideal for young professionals wanting newer buildings, waterfront access, gyms, restaurants and a short commute to finance, tech and office jobs in the Seaport or Financial District.
+It is also great for renters who like managed buildings with elevators, package rooms and building services.

-The concern is usually not stairs.
-It is coordination.
-Seaport buildings often have loading dock rules, elevator reservations, move-in windows, and certificate of insurance requirements.
-These are not problems when they are handled early.
-They become problems when the crew arrives and the building is not ready for the move.
+The stairs usually aren't the problem.
+It’s coordination.
+Seaport buildings often have rules for loading docks, elevator reservations, move-in windows and certificate of insurance requirements.
+If they are caught early these are not problems.
+They are a problem when the crew arrives and the building is not ready for the move.

 North End and Charlestown: best for neighborhood feel